afewell/ovathetap/README.md

 # REQUIRED: Use nano or your preferred text editor to populate the variables in the secrets.env.sh file
 nano "/${ovathetap_home}/config/secrets.env.sh"
 ```
-- **Note:** You should never upload your populated secrets file to github.
-A gitignore file is included in the inputs directory to help prevent your secrets from being uploaded.
-- **VMWARE EMPLOYEES:** If your lab environment is on a vmware internal network, you can uncomment the docker_proxy_cache var, which will inject the docker proxy cache url for container downloads and can help bypass the crippling docker hub rate limits, but it only works from vmware internal networks.
+- **VMWARE EMPLOYEES:** If your lab environment is on a vmware internal network, you can uncomment the docker_proxy_cache var and the default value provides the vmware docker proxy cache url for container downloads which can help bypass docker hub rate limits, but it only works from vmware internal networks.

-### Download  Tanzu CLI Bundle
+### Download Tanzu Application Platform

 - go to https://network.tanzu.vmware.com/products/tanzu-application-platform
 - login
+- select version (This document was last updated for TAP 1.4.0)
-- download the tanzu CLI bundle for linux
+- download the following files to the `~/Downloads` directory
-- **IMPORTANT** the tanzu CLI bundle must be downloaded to /home/{hostusername}/Downloads.
-By default the {hostusername} is set to `viadmin`, make sure to change this value in the inputs file if you are using a different host username.
-- Ensure that the [default environmental variables](${ovathetap_home}/config/vars.env.sh) align with the Tanzu ClI version you plan to install.
+  - Tanzu Developer Tools for Visual Studio Code
+  - Tanzu App Accelerator Extension for Visual Studio Code
+  - learning-center-workshop-samples.zip file
+  - Tanzu Application Platform GUI Yelb Catalog
+  - tanzu-framework-bundle-linux

 ### Download Cluster Essentials

 - go to https://network.tanzu.vmware.com/products/tanzu-cluster-essentials/
 - login
-- download the cluster essentials bundle for linux
+- download the cluster essentials 1.4.0 bundle for linux to the `~/Downloads` directory
-- **IMPORTANT** The cluster essentials bundle must be downloaded to the /home/{hostusername}/Downloads.
-By default the {hostusername} is set to `viadmin`, make sure to change this value in the inputs file if you are using a different host username.
-- Ensure that the [environmental variables](${ovathetap_home}/config/vars.env.sh) align with the cluster essentials version you plan to install.

 ### Install all items in taphostprep-1.sh to setup/configure linux environment